 Lunch at Crystal Palace

 Our day kicked off with meeting Pooh and Friends at the Crystal Palace, a beautiful restaurant just around the corner from Main Street.
 You can book breakfast as early as 08:05am, so it’s also a great way to get into the park early.

 Tip: Book your dining reservations for popular restaurants such as Be Our Guest, Cinderella’s Royal Table and The Crystal Palace on My Disney Experience early – you can make reservations up to 180 days in advance.
 Some bookings open up due to cancellations, so it is worth checking closer to the date of your visit if at first you don’t manage to make a reservation.

-The character lunch at Crystal Palace was a fantastic experience and my favorite out of the three character meals we booked.
+The character lunch at Crystal Palace was a fantastic experience and my favorite out of the three character meals we booked – definitely one I’d recommend if you’re visiting Magic Kingdom with young kids.
 The selection at the buffet was very good, the service was great and my son loved having the chance to meet Pooh, Tigger, Piglet and Eeyore.
-Stay tuned for a separate post with a review of our experience.

 Tip: Buy an autograph book for your Walt Disney World holiday that you can also add photos and other mementos to – it makes a wonderful souvenir!
 You can find customizable autograph books on Etsy or, of course, purchase ones at the resorts or parks, with prices ranging from $8 to $17.